RobTillaart/PERIPUMP/README.md

 The DFR0523 is a peristaltic pump which can be controlled by a PWM signal.
 To hide the details of the servo this library gives control by setting the speed as a percentage -100.0% ..
 100.0%.
-The code allows 900 steps for 0..100% so in theory precission is about 1 decimal.
+The code allows 900 steps for 0..100% so in theory precision is about 1 decimal.

 Furthermore the library adds a minimalistic time registration, how long the pump was running since start of sketch or reset.